jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 This deformation mechanism is *desirable* in armor-penetrating munitions.

 ### Texture
 Crystallographic reorientation of the microstructure can occur at large strains in a single direction.
 This type of strain is encountered in rolling, extruding, wire drawing, and other manufacturing processes.
-[slip planes](slip-plane.md) will align to the rolling plane and the [slip direction](slip-direction.md) will align to the rolling direction.
+#slip-planes will align to the rolling plane and the #slip-directions will align to the rolling direction.
 Resulting properties of a textured component are [anisotropic](anistropy.md) with greater strength along the major axes of the grain: e.g. in rolling, this would be the rolling direction.

 ![](../../../attachments/engr-839-001-mechanical-metallurgy/rolling_texture_211027_185534_EST.png)

 ### Texture Effects